mcherryleigh/by-the-book/README.md

 # by-the-book
-Arg validation with json-schema models for functions using options objects
+Arg validation with json-schema models for functions using options objects.
+Currently unstable code and interface, caution when using.